AshutoshKumar99/Ansible_Automates_installation_Java-1.8_ApacheTomcat_8.5.93/README.md

 ## Usage

-1. Clone this repository or download the playbook file to your Ansible control machine.
+1. Clone this repository or download the playbook file and inventory file to your Ansible control machine.

 2. Edit the Ansible inventory file to specify the target hosts where you want to set up Java and Tomcat.
 By default, the playbook uses `all` hosts, but you can modify it according to your needs.